-This delicious and quick homemade cream of tomato soup recipe is part of a sponsored post for Collective Bias, Inc. and its advertiser, Pick ‘n Save.
+Disclosure: This post is sponsored by Collective Bias, Inc. and its advertiser, Pick ‘n Save.
 I was compensated, but as always, all thoughts and opinions are my own.

 Is it cold in your part of the world right now?
 Dang, it’s been a cold winter for the majority of the United States!
 It’s 20 degrees below zero as I type this, and there’s no relief from the cold in sight for at least another 6 weeks.

-When a pile of the blankets and mittens don’t remove the shiver from my bones, I turn to warm comfort food for relief, and this warm, creamy homemade cream of tomato soup fits the bill perfectly.
-Top it off with the perfect grilled cheese sandwich that’s been turned into croutons for the soup, drink it with a mug of homemade hot cocoa, and I’ve just planted myself into comfort food heaven.
+When a pile of blankets and mittens don’t remove the shiver from my bones, I turn to warm comfort food for relief, and this warm, creamy homemade cream of tomato soup recipe fits the bill perfectly.
+Top it off with the perfect grilled cheese sandwich that’s been turned into croutons, drink it with a mug of homemade hot cocoa, and I’ve just planted myself into comfort food heaven.

 For the past 8 years, I’ve been making tomato soup when Brian’s out of town on business or when I know he won’t be home for dinner.
-He loves fresh and canned tomatoes, but he hates tomato soup.
+He loves fresh and canned tomatoes, but he hates tomato soup, especially creamy tomato soup.

-Yes, he’s sometimes strange, but I love him nonetheless for it.
+Yes, he’s sometimes strange, but I love him nonetheless.
 I’ve learned that acceptance is the key to all of my problems today. 😉

 On 99.9 percent of days, Brian is a culinary trooper.
 He’ll try anything I conjure up in the kitchen.
 Heck, he willingly tried this disaster of a cake when even I wouldn’t dare touch it.
 (It turned out to be delicious, but I wouldn’t have known had it not been for his bravery!)